- Before proceeding, ensure your OVF meets the requirements that are listed here in our VM import preparation article.

-- Note: You can import VMs to any available data center in your account; the OVF file is simply stored in your home data center FTP account for initial processing.
+- You can import VMs to any available data center in your account.
+The OVF file is simply stored in your home data center FTP account for initial processing.

-In the root directory of your FTP account, create a folder named “import,” if it does not already exist.
+- In the root directory of the FTP site, create a folder named “import” if it does not already exist.

-Within the “import” folder, create another folder with a name that matches the name of your OVF.
-Upload the OVF to this location (i.e. “import/sampleovfname”), using your preferred FTP client.
-Be sure to use only alphanumeric characters in your filename, special characters may result in errors.
+- Within the “import” folder, create another directory with a name that matches the name of your OVF.
+It must contain only alphanumeric characters because special characters may result in failure (e.g. “import/sampleovfname”).

-- The transfer of the OVF may take several hours, depending on the size of the file and the speed of your connection.
+- The transfer of the OVF may take several hours depending on file sizes and the speed of your connection.